A day in the life of…

 The above sounds quite unrealistic.
-Yet, for millions of people, this is reality.
+Yet, for millions of people, this is a reality.

 And for millions more, fibromyalgia is still an absolute mystery.
 Unfortunately, fibromyalgia is to be counted among the “newer” medical diagnosis, and as such is widely misrepresented and misunderstood.

-Some people even believe it is a fake diagnosis, part of some elaborate scam to stick it to the man, whomever the man might be…
+Some people even believe it is a fake diagnosis, part of some elaborate scam to stick it to the man, whoever the man might be…

-I do not wish on anyone to receive the dreaded call from the doctor informing you that you, indeed, have fibromyalgia.
+I do not wish for anyone to receive the dreaded call from the doctor informing you that you, indeed, have fibromyalgia.
 It is a scary and lonely diagnosis.

 This very serious medical condition is among the least understood in our modern societies.

-Most symptoms are invisible, and thus physicians must rely on the patient’s accurate, yet subjective, description of “feelings” and “pains” that cannot be formerly measured.
+Most symptoms are invisible, and thus physicians must rely on the patient’s accurate, yet subjective, description of “feelings” and “pains” that cannot be formally measured.

 Any time a patient’s opinion is necessary to establish a diagnosis, the credibility of the ailment is called into account.